Beheading of John the Baptist (Damaskinos)

 The Beheading of John the Baptist was a painting made of egg tempera and gold leaf.
 It was similar in length to Damaschino's Stoning of Stephen.
-Michele Damaschino was a famous member of the Cretan school of painting.
+Michele Damaschino (c.
+1530-1592) was a famous member of the Cretan school of painting.
 His contemporaries were El Greco and Georgios Klontzas.
 Damaschino was from Crete, he spent a large amount of time in Venice.
 While in Venice, and other parts of Italy, he adopted Italian mannerisms which he applied to his painting technique.
 The Beheading of John the Baptist was a popular theme among Greek and Italian painters.